xymu1/JJJ-commuting/README.md

 The main steps of data processing include calculating entropy density, transforming variables into quintiles or categories, checking for multicollinearity, and fitting multilevel models.

-The data was processed using R 4.1.3, and the models were performed using StataMP 16.0.
+The data was processed using R 4.1.3, and the models were performed using Stata 16.

 The dataset contains 108,052 rows (grids).
 The fields in the dataset are as follows: